About Rhodec International Online Interior Design Diploma Course - Frequently Asked Questions

 Not just in any order.
 For example, you need to have a solid grounding in Drafting/Revit Architecture - understanding plans, elevations, perspectives, etc. - before submitting work from any later Units.
 Similarly, we would expect you to be versed in the principles of Design and Colour before attempting the Furniture & Fittings Units.
 See 13 above for more detail.Back to top

-In order to continue studying any individual Unit once your completion date has passed, whether you're enrolling per Unit or have opted for a Year block or the full Diploma Course, you will be required to pay an extension fee on a pro rata basis.
+In order to continue studying any individual Unit once your completion date has passed, whether you're enrolling per Unit or have opted for a Year block or the full Diploma Course, you will be required to pay an extension fee on a pro rata basis (but see 4. above for the latest date to which you can extend).
 For example, if you wished to extend your Drafting period by two months you would be required to pay an extension fee of 50% of the Unit fee at the time the extension fee is due, since two months is 50% of the original four-month Unit duration.
 If you wished to extend Colour by one month you would be required to pay an extension fee of 33.33% of the Unit fee at the time the extension fee is due, since one month is 33.33% of the original three-month Unit duration.

 No part-month extensions will be granted.Back to top